statiagov/gesmew/guides/content/developer/customization/checkout.md

 understanding of this architecture will allow you to be able to customize the checkout process to handle just about any scenario you can think of.
-Feel free to skip this section and come back to it later if you require a deeper understanding of the design in order to customize your checkout.
+Feel free to skip this section and come back to it later if you require a deeper understanding of the design in inspection to customize your checkout.

 ### Checkout Routes